-We seek to identify three applicants for licensure in need of help and guidance who fulfills the Primary Target Group (PTG) description, and to provide the applicant direct mentor- to-mentee construction/ land business space development assistance.
+We seek to identify three applicants for licensure in need of help and guidance who fulfills the Primary Target Group (PTG) description, and to provide the applicant direct mentor- to-mentee construction/land business space development assistance.
 This applicant shall be connected to Holyoke.
 If other communities that are Areas of Disproportionate Impact (ADIs) as defined by the Commission, are impacted through residence or location of the mentee's intended business operations at that time, this will be noted upon renewal.

-The availability of this service will be continuously promoted through direct engagement with Social Equity Applicants as Ilya Tunitskiy, owner of Gan Or LLC is in the third Social Equity cohort, Economic Empowerment Applicants, and ADI residents seeking to enter the marijuana industry in MA.
-Each Cohort has applicant introductions which occur through the Equity program of the CCC and this program will be offered to SE applicants in that cohort by Mr. Tunitskiy.
-Additionally, if no SE applicants in the third cohort utilizes the services, the program will be promoted in the Holyoke Sun newspaper twice annually.
+The availability of this service will be promoted on a quarterly basis through direct engagement through Ilya Tunitskiy's involvement in the 3rd Social Equity Cohort.
+He is anticipating that the CCC will be reaching out to the 3rd Cohort at some point within the next 90 days in order to facilitate networking of SE's, wherein he will offer his services and post his services on the service provider list.